 The Association generates unrelated business income from the sales of advertisements printed on concert programs and tickets.
-The Association incurred a net operating loss related to its unrelated business income on such activities and, accordingly, no provision for income taxes was recorded.
-In addition, a valuation allowance has been recorded against the income tax benefit to reduce the deferred tax asset balance to zero, due to the uncertainty of the future realization of any of such deferred tax assets.
+The Association incurred a net operating loss related to such activities and, accordingly, no provision for income taxes was recorded.
+As of June 30, 2022, the Association carries an accumulated net operating loss in the amount of \$170,000, which generated a deferred tax asset of approximately \$51,000.
+However, due to the uncertainty of the future realization of any of such deferred tax assets, a valuation allowance has been recorded against the income tax benefit to reduce the deferred tax asset balance to zero.

-Losses from unrelated business activities resulted from the following for the years ended June 30,
+Losses from unrelated business activities resulted from the following for the years ended June 30:

-2021 2020 Advertising income Related expenses \$ 51,937 (69,446) \$ 96,298 (111,916) Net loss from unrelated business activities \$ (17,509) \$ (15,618)
+2022 2021 Advertising income Related expenses \$ 68,212 (95,075) \$ 51,937 (69,446) Net loss from unrelated business activities \$ (26,863) \$ (17,509)